cthet/design_patterns/structural_patterns/flyweight/README.md

 4. **Concrete Flyweight:** Implements the Flyweight interface and stores intrinsic state.
 The same instance of Concrete Flyweight can be used in different contexts with different extrinsic states.

 5. **Flyweight Factory:** Manages flyweight objects and creates them.
 It ensures that flyweights are shared correctly.
-When a client requests a flyweight, the factory either returns an existing instance or creates a new one if an appropriate one doesn’t exist.
+When a client requests a flyweight, the factory_method either returns an existing instance or creates a new one if an appropriate one doesn’t exist.

 **Advantages:**